mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 >**<font color="red">Bad</font>**: You did a terrible job on the first paragraph.
 Rewrite it.

-This is poor feedback because it's vague and bossy.
-It also frames the feedback as a personal attack instead of focusing on the writing.
+This is poor feedback because it's vague and pushy.
+It also frames the feedback as a personal attack instead of focusing on the work itself.

 >**<font color="green">Good</font>**: I had difficulty following the first paragraph.
 The sentence structure is repetitive, and it uses the passive voice too heavily.